 The third and newest form of imaging is the Positron Emission Tomography (PET) scan.
 A PET scan is different from the other two imaging techniques because it’s mainly used to look at your organs rather than bones.

 Before the scan, you will be injected with a liquid that contains small radioactive particles.
 After these particles have spread through your body, you’ll go through a scanner that picks up the particles in the organs.
 This scanner sends the images it captures to a computer that creates usable images for doctors to study.

 PET scans are generally used for illnesses related to blood, organs, and the brain.
 They can be used to help diagnose epilepsy and Alzheimer’s, but they usually aren’t used for common injuries or for cancer.

 They can, however, be helpful in determining the success of a number of different cancer treatments.
-While PET scans do use radiation, they don’t use as much as X-rays or CT scans do, reducing the risk and allowing you to have multiple PET scans within a short amount of time without danger.
+While PET scans do use radiation, they don’t use as much like X-rays or CT scans do, reducing the risk and allowing you to have multiple PET scans within a short amount of time without danger.

-One thing to note is that traditional PET scan images are actually less detailed than the images created by MRIs or CT scans.
+One thing to note is that traditional PET scan images are less detailed than the images created by MRIs or CT scans.
 Because of this, there is a hybrid PET-CT scan available that combines the two techniques and creates a very detailed, accurate image.
 The PET-CT scan is often used to help diagnose cancer.